storyfeet/dugi_bialan/content/sign.md

 * To be useable with just one hand.
 * To help people remember vocab with gesures that match.

+Every Dugi Bialan Word has a Luga Bialan Equivilant, so the whole language can be communicated in Sign, as though it were spoken, with just one hand.

+Prefixes Particles may be signed with the other hand at the same time as the item they prefix, this is not required however.

 Handemes - Units of meaning.
 -------